bl831/bl831-web/about/facility_overview.md

 ### Additional features

 * Sample temperature adjustable from 100-300K
-* "Cool Hand Luke" Robot accepts all major pin types (Hampton, Yale, SPINE, etc.) and lengths (10-24 mm) and supports "delayed data collection mode" where data collection runs are deferred to the end of the shift.
-This robot does not work directly with cassettes because hand-mounting of samples in the mini-hutch is faster than any robot.
+* "Cool Hand Luke" Robot accepts all major pin types (Hampton, Yale, SPINE, etc.) and lengths (10-24 mm) and supports fully automatic unattended screening and data collection.
+This robot does not work directly with pucks or cassettes, but rather we will load the CHL sample chain manually (current capacity is 50 pins).
+Plans are afoot to develop a puck/cassette unpacking robot that will accept standard unipucks and SSRL-style cassettes and load the CHL sample chain.
 * **In-Situ Tray Goniometer:** Goniometer is fast air-bearing spindle capable of "true" MAD with round-robin inverse beam and wavelength changes
 * All SBS compliant crystallization trays supported.
 Thin-walled in-situ ready trays such as in-situ-1 highly recommended
 * Ambient temperature data collection supported